 Alongside Ischgl’s buzzing bars and ego-boosting pistes, its international profile has been boosted by its Top of the Mountain concerts, which open and close the ski season.
-Past concerts have featured Elton John, Bob Dylan, Tina Turner, Sting, Bon Jovi, Deep Purple, Diana Ross, Mariah Carey, Kylie Minogue, The Scissor Sisters, The Killers, James Blunt, and Robbie Williams.
+Past concerts have featured Elton John, Bob Dylan, Tina Turner, Sting, Bon Jovi, Deep Purple, Mariah Carey, Kylie Minogue, The Scissor Sisters, The Killers, Muse, James Blunt, and Robbie Williams.

 All in all, it’s a paradoxical place.
-The accommodation is mostly upmarket, and the clientele tends to be 10 to 20 years older than the 20-somethings that pack into the Mooserwirt in St Anton.
-But that doesn’t stop the Ischgl crowd from partying hard.
-From 3.30pm until dinner time the atmosphere is electric.
-It’s also good-natured.
-If all you’ve ever known is the surly swirl of the average British pub on a Friday night, you’ll be in for a very pleasant surprise.
+The accommodation is mostly upmarket, and the clientele tends to be 10 to 20 years older than the average skier in St Anton‘s Mooserwirt.
+But from 3.30pm until dinner time the atmosphere is electric.

 Guide to the Mountain

-Lifts extend up to and over the ridge that forms the territorial frontier with Switzerland.
-Some of the best skiing is at Palinkopf, which at 2864m is the highest point, reached by two chair-lifts from Idalp.
+From Idalp, lifts extend up to and over the ridge that forms the territorial frontier with Switzerland.
+Some of the best skiing is at Palinkopf, which is at 2864m and reached by two chair-lifts from Idalp.
 Long red and black runs sweep down into the beautiful Fimbatal on the edge of the ski area.
-The black runs tend to remain quiet, even during high season, and they would be classed as red in many other resorts.
-Some of the most rewarding off-piste runs here can be found off the Gampenbahn chair.

-However, whenever the day dawns bright and sunny, it seems that almost everyone in the resort heads over to Samnaun to indulge in a cheese-rich Swiss mountain lunch and to fill their rucksacks with duty-free cigarettes, drink, perfume and electrical goods at supposedly bargain prices.
+However, whenever the day dawns bright and sunny, it seems that almost everyone heads over to Samnaun in Switzerland to indulge in a cheesy mountain lunch and to fill their rucksacks with duty-free goods at supposedly bargain prices.
 Ischgl has a waymarked Smugglers’ Circuit into Switzerland, with routes are graded according to ability, and served by their own smartphone app.

 The return journey begins with a ride on what was the world’s first double-decker cable-car.
-Multiple chair-lifts – Ischgl had the first eight-seater – help to ferry skiers homewards.
+Multiple chair-lifts help to ferry skiers homewards.
 “The snow is always reliable although the reds down to town at the end of the day can be difficult and worn,” said a reporter.
 These are indeed narrow and steep – too difficult for many of Ischgl’s habitual clients, but that does not stop them trying.
 If you don’t like playing icy people slalom, you might want to jump into one of the gondolas for the final descent.

 Day trips to neighbouring Galtur

-For a day out, take the 15-minute bus ride to Galtur.
-“It’s a prettier, more friendly place than Ischgl,” said a reporter, and “although it only has 40km of skiing, the terrain is so varied you will feel as if you have covered much more ground than you actually have.”
-For freestylers there’s Actionpark and Heldenreich with jumps over rocks and boulders, and Zeinispark with its rails, a curved box, kicker tables, mogul field and a natural half-pipe.
+For a day out, take the 15-minute bus to Galtur.
+“It’s a prettier, smaller place than Ischgl,” said a reporter, and “although it only has 40km of skiing, the terrain is so varied you will feel as if you have covered much more ground than you actually have.”
+For freestylers there’s the Action Park with rails, a curved box, kicker tables, mogul field and a natural half-pipe.

 Where to Stay